 The project started in the summer of 2010 when a close friend was going through a divorce and I thought it would be fun to focus on doing something creative and include the kids.
-For the past three years I have been playing nurse, cowboy and Indian, princess, etc., collecting any and every kind of interesting costume, mustache, funny object or prop.
+The next three years I spent playing nurse, cowboy and Indian, princess, etc., collecting any and every kind of interesting costume, mustache, funny object or prop.

 An hour earlier the whole party was happening; now it was just still.